-Michelle Mittelstadt @MittelWorld
+Michelle Mittelstadt @MittelWorld Director of Communications and Public Affairs, Migration Policy Institute; Director of Communications, Migration Policy Institute Europe

-Director of Communications and Public Affairs, Migration Policy Institute; Director of Communications, Migration Policy Institute Europe public and media outreach and events, managing the editing and publishing process, and overseeing the Institute's websites, social media platforms, and publication of its online journal, the Migration Information Source.
+Michelle Mittelstadt is responsible for developing and implementing the Migration Policy Institute (MPI)'s strategic communications, coordinating public and media outreach and events, managing the editing and publishing process, and overseeing the Institute's websites, social media platforms, and publication of its online journal, the Migration Information Source.
 A veteran journalist, she joined MPI after covering immigration policy, Congress, and border-related issues in the Washington bureaus of The Associated Press, The Dallas Morning News, and the Houston Chronicle.
 She has written hundreds of articles examining U.S. immigration policy, border and interior enforcement, and the post-9/11 legislative and executive branch changes that have altered the immigration landscape.
 She also covered the Departments of Justice and Homeland Security.
 Prior to coming to Washington, Ms. Mittelstadt was an editor with The Associated Press in Dallas and managing editor of The Courier Herald in Dublin, Ga.

-Michelle Mittelstadt is responsible for developing and implementing the Migration Policy Institute's strategic communications, coordinating is outrooch and events managing the addition and publishing process, and consultant, working on special projects and endowment grants.
+Eric Newton @EricNewton1 Innovation Chief, Professor of Practice, The Walter Cronkite School of Journalism and Mass Communication consultant, working on special projects and endowment grants.
 In his nearly 15 years at the John S. and James L. Knight Foundation, he expanded the foundation's journalism and media innovation program, overseeing the development of more than \$300 million in grants, \$160 million of which went to universities for pioneering projects in journalism education.
 Newton developed grants for groundbreaking initiatives such as Poynter Institute's News University, the largest online journalism-training portal in the world, and Sunshine Week, an annual national observance of the importance of open government.
 His work was central to the creation of the Carnegie-Knight Initiative on the Future of Journalism Education, a high-visibility consortium of leading journalism schools dedicated to transforming journalism education at the university level.
 At Knight Foundation in 2007, Newton's team launched the nationally recognized Knight News Challenge, a media innovation competition that funds breakthrough ideas in journalism.
 Before joining Knight Foundation, Newton was founding managing editor of the Newseum in Arlington, Va. (now in Washington, D.C.).
 As managing editor of the Oakland Tribune, he helped guide the paper to numerous awards, including a Pulitzer Prize.
 He is the author of books and publications, including "Searchlights and Sunglasses: Field Notes From the Digital Age of Journalism."
 He shared a Peabody Award for Link TV's nightly news program, "Mosaic: World News From the Middle East."